With thanks to Andrew Sapienza and Zach Arnold

 - In the Metrics panel, click Add.

-- From the list of metrics, choose Calculated metrics > Stella Connect: Star rating, then click Apply.
+- From the list of metrics, search for and click Stella Connect: Star rating, then click Apply.
 Ensure the aggregator for this metric is set to COUNT.

 - Next, create a standard calculated attribute that indicates whether the star rating is positive or negative.
 In the calculations menu.(), click Standard calculated attribute.